-As a personal trainer with over a decade of experience, I've curated a comprehensive 6-day gym workout schedule featuring top-rated exercises to ensure that you’re working all your major muscle groups throughout the week.
+As a coach with over a decade of experience, I've curated a comprehensive 6-day gym workout schedule featuring top-rated exercises to ensure that you’re working all your major muscle groups throughout the week.

-- You can begin a 6-day workout routine for muscle mass by employing the push/pull/legs split, which enables you to work the same muscle group twice a week.
+- The 6-day workout routine focuses on muscle mass increase by incorporating a push/pull/legs split, targeting each major muscle group twice a week.

 6-Day Training Program